team142/ng-postgrest/README.md

 # NgPostgrest - Angular Postgrest

 The goal of this project is to build a simple Angular UI client for Postgrest (Postgrest is a REST wrapper for PostgresSQL.
-[See Postgrest]: https://postgrest.com).
+See https://postgrest.com).
 The central idea of the project is to create a simple web interface for managing and editing PostgresSQL data over Postgrest as an interface.

 ![Logo](docs/screenshot.PNG "Logo")

 ## Development server

+To setup the project run `npm i` from within the root directory.
-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build